ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 - An `amp-video-iframe` must only request resources via HTTPS.

-## Usage of amp-iframe for advertising
+## Usage of amp-video-iframe for advertising

 `amp-video-iframe` **must not** be used for the primary purpose of displaying advertising.
 It is OK to use `amp-video-iframe` for the purpose of displaying videos, where part of the videos are advertising.
 This AMP policy may be enforced by not rendering the respective iframes.